babeoban/countic/README.md

 # countic

-drop in the wall folder for works (if you use julti, contact me to build)
+drop in the wall folder for works (for julti, just double click)

 nether.txt = nether entry count